 For our other posts about Brexit, including why referendum can be misused, go to our Brexit menu page.

 Join Your Local EU Group:

 Thank you for reading my post and if you believe in the UK rejoining the European Union please join your local EU group.
-If you live in North Wales join our Wrexham for Europe Facebook group and you can donate using our crowding funding page here to show your support for the People’s Vote.
+If you live in North Wales join our Wrexham for Europe Facebook group.